zeekay/polar/README.md

 import { DataModel } from "./_generated/dataModel";

 export const polar = new Polar(components.polar, {
-  products: {
+  // Optional: Configure static keys for referencing your products
   // Map your product keys to Polar product IDs (you can also use env vars for this)
   // Replace these with whatever your products are (eg., "pro", "pro_monthly", whatever you want)
+  products: {
     premiumMonthly: "product_id_from_polar",
     premiumYearly: "product_id_from_polar",
     premiumPlusMonthly: "product_id_from_polar",